MerginMaps/docs/src/manage/webmaps-applications/index.md

 ---
-description: Mergin Maps webmaps can be customised by integrating map-script to build custom applications, as experimental feature.
+description: Mergin Maps webmaps can be customised by integrating map-script to build custom applications, as an experimental feature.
 ---

 # Building Webmap Applications <Badge text="Experimental 🧪" />